OpeOnikute/panda/README.md

 - MG_DOMAIN - Your Mailgun domain.
 - MG_API_KEY - Your Mailgun private API key. **Do not commit this to source control.**
 - MAIL_RECIPIENT - The email you want the pictures sent to.

+# TODO
+- Split the lambda into a seperate repo and export this as a package